Bromopyrogallol red: Hydrogen donor substrate for peroxidase

 Bromopyrogallol red is designed to be a hydrogen donor for peroxidase.
 Instead of an indicator, bromopyrogallol red is now used as a catalyst, and its reaction rate depends upon enzyme and substrate concentrations.
 With the HRP-H2O2-BPR catalytic system, the bromopyrogallol red is determined to be an efficient reagent and quantitation of HRP can be performed.
 It will increase the reaction rate of H2O2 and glucose.

 Characterization

 Bromopyrogallol red is a green to dark brown crystalline powder.
 It produces a spectrum in dimethyl sulfoxide with an absorption maxima at 412 and 523 nm.
-When used with an ethanol solvent, the spectrum ranges from 400–540 nm; in H2O it is 360–530 nm, and in 1,4-dioxane and water with a ratio of 4:2, gives an absorption maxima at 470 nm.
+When used with an ethanol solvent, the spectrum ranges from 400 to 540 nm; in H2O it is 360–530 nm, and in 1,4-dioxane and water with a ratio of 4:2, gives an absorption maxima at 470 nm.
 It is soluble in water and can be stored at 4 °C.